GameTimeline

 Resident Evil film & TV timeline

-Live-action films, Netflix series, and Capcom-linked CGI movies in US release order—with separate canon layers (Anderson, reboot film, Netflix, game-adjacent animation) and a clear split from the games timeline on /resident-evil.
+Live-action films, Netflix series, and Capcom-linked CGI movies in US release order—with separate canon layers (Anderson, reboot film, Netflix, game-adjacent animation) and a clear split from the games timeline on Resident Evil games timeline.

 Updated July 2026